imuniq/restapi-template/README.md

     # rest of your codes
     return app._jsonify(message="example plugin route  with params...", hello=params.hello)
 ```
-When you navigate to your endpoint you can access the parameter from `set_params`\n
+When you navigate to your endpoint you can access the parameter from `set_params`

 You can get the value from parameter:

 ```python